 If you are trying to lose weight or improve your fitness levels, then you’ll find Marcus Neal Fitness for personal training on rue des Romains, and there’s a Basic Fit gym in Bereldange.

 FC Residence Walferdange has been playing football since 1908, and has a women’s team, and teams for under 17s, under 15s and under 13s.
 The Fine Arrow Walfer archery club was founded in 1970 and regularly hosts tournaments.

 There are basketball, badminton, karate and running clubs, plus mountain bike Walfer asbl, and the Optimists Cricket Club.
 RSR Walfer is the local volleyball club, whilst the tennis club is located in Bereldange on the banks of the Alzette.

 De Renert is the rugby club which has women’s and men’s teams plus runs a rugby school for children.
 You can also become a 21st century samurai, learning Japanese martial art Yoseikan Budo at the Omnisport’s hall.
 There are several gymnastic courses too, from Bodyshape to gymnastic dance for seniors.

-Yogabalance has a studio in Walferdange near the shopping centre, and is currently holding outdoor classes (weather permitting).
+Yogabalance has a studio in Walferdange near the shopping centre, and is holding classes in-studio but also online.